 Jim Fleming was named the 20th head coach in Rhode Island football history in December of 2013.
-He enters his fourth season at the helm in 2017.
+He enters his fifth season at the helm in 2018.

 For the second consecutive season, Fleming's team set a program mark for number of players to earn CAA Football Academic All-Conference recognition.
 The Rams had 22 players earn the honor in 2016, after having 18 receive the recognition in 2015.
 In 2016, Fleming had two players earn CAA Football All-Conference honors, as kick returner Harold Cooper was named to the second team and defensive end Jose Duncan took home third-team honors.
 Fleming also led the team to its first Governor's Cup victory since 2011 as the Rams defeated Brown 28-13 in the annual in-state battle.